fbpx

 Typeform is a form builder.
 You probably know of it or already use it.

 I use it for my prospect intake forms, customer surveys, and various other formy things.
 It’s easy to build a pretty-looking form that has a more visually engaging customer experience than other forms.
-(As an aside, if you’re in search of an insanely informative monsterpost about creating better customer experiences, head to Hotjar to read this piece I contributed to.)

 Pro tip: Make your prospects choose between kitties and puppies, and only work with the kitty people